The medical community does not recognize adrenal fatigue as a real condition – but if you suffer from it, you may beg to differ.

 Toxic overload can burden your liver, triggering adrenal fatigue.
-A warm cup of water with the juice from half an organic lemon squeezed in is an easy and natural way to cleanse your liver and put you on the road to recovery.
+A warm cup of water mixed with the juice from half an organic lemon is an easy and natural way to cleanse your liver and put you on the road to recovery.

 Exercise in moderation until you get tired.
 This will serve to keep things moving in your body and allow it to repair itself.

 Also, be sure you are supplementing properly for adrenal repair.
-To start, take 1000 to 5000 mg doses of vitamin C every day.
-Try these other supplements just be sure to check with your doctor before beginning a regimen.
-For naturally treating adrenal fatigue, try:
+Be sure to check with your doctor before beginning a regimen.
+For naturally treating adrenal fatigue, take:

-Following these guidelines can mean the difference between the healthy promotion of adrenal gland processes or a very nasty bout with premature hormone deficiency.
+Following these guidelines can mean the difference between the healthy promotion of adrenal gland processes and a very nasty bout with premature hormone deficiency.